olajutemot/Learn-JS-algorithms/Regular Experession/README.md

 ---EXAMPLE 10 (in regex.js file )

-------Match Characters that Occur Zero or More Times------- another type od quantifier is the _ character, this character is similar to the (+) character but with a slight difference.
+------Match Characters that Occur Zero or More Times------- another type of quantifier is the _ character, this character is similar to the (+) character but with a slight difference.
 When we append (_) to a character, it means we want to match any number of that character including none.
+---EXAMPLE 11 (in regex.js file )

+------Find Characters with Lazy Matching------- Quantifiers by defaulr are greedy, i.e they try to match every possible characters, in regular expression we call this a greedy match.
+The alternative is called a lazy match, which finds the smallest possible part of the string that satisfies the regex pattern. we can use the ? character to change the default greediness of quantifiers to lazy matching.
+---EXAMPLE 12 (in regex.js file )